Toloka/docs/en/guide/concepts/frequent-customer-errors.md

 {% endcut %}

-## Mistakes in quality control settings {#quality-control-mistakes}
+## Quality control {#quality-control-mistakes}

-- There are no Toloker filters and tasks are available even to users who can't complete them.
+- There are no Toloker [filters](../../glossary.md#filters) and tasks are available even to users who can't complete them.

 - [Quality control rules](../../glossary.md#quality-control-rule) are not used, or they are configured incorrectly.

 {% cut "Solutions" %}

-#### Select Tolokers

-Using [filters](../../glossary.md#filters), you can filter out Tolokers who are not fit for your tasks.
+Select Tolokers.
+Using filters, you can filter out Tolokers who are not fit for your tasks:

 - Use targeting by language and region.
 Toloka users are located in different countries.